13 Sources

 .Source: Digit

-David Sharon, multimodal generation lead for Gemini Apps at Google DeepMind, revealed that India has emerged as the number one country in terms of Nano Banana usage.
-This surge in popularity is not just about numbers; it's the unique and creative ways Indians are engaging with the AI model that has caught Google's attention
+David Sharon, multimodal generation lead for Gemini Apps at Google DeepMind, revealed that India has become the number one country in terms of Nano Banana usage.
+This surge in popularity is not just due to India's massive smartphone market and online population, but also because of the unique and creative ways Indians are engaging with the AI model

 1